 The J. William Fulbright College of Arts and Science requires all students to submit an acceptable research/analytic paper (or papers) to their major department in order to receive their degree.
 You are urged to consult with a faculty member about your Senior Writing Requirement paper no later than the first semester of your senior year.

-To receive credit for an internship, you must complete the following steps:
+To qualify for credit for an internship you must complete the following steps:

 - Secure your internship for an elected or appointed position before the semester begins (refer to the Registrar's Academic Semester Calendar for specific semester dates).
 Credit cannot be given after an internship has been completed!